aolson078/biokit/README.md

 - Nucleotide composition pie charts for each sequence
 - Sequence entropy line graphs showing local complexity
 - K-mer frequency histograms for exploring motif patterns
+- Automatic inclusion of entropy and k-mer visualizations in compiled reports

 ## Quick start
 1. Create a virtual environment and install the dependencies